North Geelong: Corio Bay Foreshore

 The area runs parallel to the St Helens Boat ramp, popular with recreational fisherman.
 With a clear view of the nearby Corio Quay shipping ports.

 Cowies Creek

 The efforts of the adjoining Wathaurong Aboriginal Co-operative and Geelong City Council have aided in the Cowies Creek preservation.
 Cowies Creek is a public wetland with boardwalks running throughout.
 The conservation area hosts native species, including snakes, lizards and water birds, as well as various bush trees and grasses.

 Car parking, space and scattered picnic tables service the area.

 Osborne Park

 Osborne Park is a reserve adjacent to historic Osborne House.
 The reserve has two ovals, one with a turf wicket and also accommodates a fire brigade, running track and netball court.

 Osborne Avenue Reserve

-This small neighborhood park includes a slide, swing and rocker.
+This small neighbourhood park includes a slide, swing and rocker.

 Tom McKean Linear Park

 In Fyansford Cement Works Railway, originally opened in 1918, was removed in the early 2000s after the cement works closure in 2000.
 The train lines removal helped ease growing congestion on Thompson Road, and reduced noise pollution for local residents.
 Prior to its removal, a bike and pedestrian path, known as Linear Park, was constructed in the 1980s alongside the rail line.

 The Linear Park runs through North Geelong, Bell Park, Hamlyn Heights through to Fyansford.